 How Long Will My Results Last After Surgery?

 The results of a body contouring following aggressive weight loss are visible almost immediately.*

 However, it may take as many as one to two years or more for the final results of all the recommended body contouring procedures to fully develop.
 Visible scars will remain, but the overall results are long-lasting, provided that you maintain a stable weight and general fitness.*

 As your body ages, it is natural to lose some firmness.
 However, most of your initial improvement should be relatively permanent.

 How Much Will Body Contouring Surgery Cost?

 Cost is always a consideration in elective surgery.
 Prices for body contouring procedures can vary widely.

 A surgeon’s cost for body contouring procedures may vary based on his or her experience, the type of procedure used, as well as a geographic office location.

 Many plastic surgeons offer patient financing plans, so be sure to ask.

 Addressing stretched out skin is one of the most difficult tasks in cosmetic medicine, and only surgery can do so effectively.
 It takes significant skill and expertise to create beautiful body contouring results with inconspicuous scarring.
-Body contouring after major weight loss typically involves body lift, thigh lift and arm lift procedures, and may also include, breast lift surgery, tummy tuck surgery, liposuction and laser liposuction.
+Body contouring after major weight loss typically involves body lift, thigh lift, and arm lift procedures, and may also include, breast lift surgery, tummy tuck surgery, and liposuction.